History of wine

 2019

-The first Winegrowers' Festival of the third millennium perpetuates a tradition of more than two centuries.
-Its international openness confirms the success of an extraordinary event which has been organised five times -1905, 1927, 1955, 1977 and 1999 - during the 20th century.
+The first Fête des Vignerons of the third millennium in Vevey continues a tradition that goes back over two hundred years.
+Its international appeal anchors the success of this exceptional event, which has been held five times in the 20th century - in 1905, 1927, 1955, 1977 and 1999.

 2014